Skip to main content

 Provider-Specific Authentication & Payloads

-Litmus uses HTTP Basic Auth or Bearer tokens.
-The API expects a POST to /v3/tests with a JSON payload containing the HTML payload, client matrix, and test configuration.
+Litmus uses Bearer token authentication.
+The API expects a POST to /v3/tests with a JSON payload containing the HTML source, optional client list, and test metadata.

 {